gaurav3972/Secure-Backup-Automation-for-EC2-and-RDS/README.md

 ---
 ### 📄 **Summary :**

 This project focused on implementing a centralized and automated backup solution using AWS Backup for critical cloud infrastructure components—Amazon EC2 and Amazon RDS.
 The process began by launching an EC2 instance with a web server and test content, and an RDS instance running a MySQL or PostgreSQL database with sample data.
 These resources were then protected through a backup strategy involving the creation of a custom backup vault and a backup plan configured with daily frequency and a defined retention period.
-Resources were assigned to the backup plan directly or via tagging for better scalability and automation.
-On-demand backups were manually triggered to test the configuration, and successful backup jobs and recovery points were verified through the AWS Backup console.
-This project demonstrates how AWS Backup simplifies and centralizes data protection across multiple AWS services while offering flexibility in scheduling, lifecycle management, and compliance support.
-It reflects best practices in cloud infrastructure reliability, disaster recovery preparedness, and operational resilience.